I selected music as my major when I submitted my application. Is that all I need to do to be considered for entry into

-Once you’ve submitted your application to the university, you will receive an automated email with a link containing audition request information.
+Once you’ve submitted your application to the university, you will receive an email with audition request information.
 If you don’t receive the email, check your spam folder.
 If you don’t receive it within 5 days, contact us.

 I’ve received confirmation of my audition day.
 Is it possible to find out what time my audition will be?